 - O*Net Online: Nations primary source of occupational information.

-- Bureau of Labor and Statistics: The Occupational Outlook Handbook: The OOH can help you find career information on duties, education and training, pay, and outlook for hundreds of occupations.
+- The Occupational Outlook Handbook: The OOH can help you find career information on duties, education and training, pay, and outlook for hundreds of occupations.

 - Glassdoor: Database of company reviews by employees, interviewing information and more.